City of the Rats: Plot summary

 Lief, Barda, and Jasmine leave the Lake of Tears after retrieving the Ruby, searching for the next gem at the City of the Rats.
 While traveling, they find signs for a shop run by a "Tom", something Jasmine is unfamiliar with, but are trapped by Sorceress Thaegan's remaining eleven children, seeking revenge over the deaths of Thaegan, Jin and Jod.
-Noting the childrens' argument over how to divide them to eat, Lief and Barda provoke the children into infighting over deciding fairly, resulting in all of them being killed bar the strongest, Ichabod, while Lief, Barda and Jasmine escape thanks to Filli.
+Noting the children's argument over how to divide them to eat, Lief and Barda provoke the children into infighting over deciding fairly, resulting in all of them being killed bar the strongest, Ichabod, while Lief, Barda and Jasmine escape thanks to Filli.

 After wounding Ichabod and escaping Thaegan's territory, the group find and enter Tom's shop and buy useful provisions while encountering a scarred stranger who draws the Ralad sign of freedom in the dust on Tom's counter, resulting in Tom selling him goods at a discount.
 They also attempt to purchase horses from Tom, but Tom refuses due to the horses being booked for other clients, instead selling them tri-legged Muddlets.
 Tom warns them to avoid taking a certain path, but Lief ignores his advice, believing Tom, not knowing their destination, was trying to warn them away from the City of the Rats.
 The Muddlets subsequently bolt, knocking Lief, Barda and Jasmine out, and they are found by the people of Noradz.